radglob/radglob.github.io/content/politics/baltimore-november-2020-election-guide.md

 Again, talk to someone else about this.

-# US Congress
+## US Congress
-I'm in District 7, so it's race between Kweisi Mfume and Kim Klacik.
-There are two other independent candidates, Amber Ivey and Gary Schuman.
+I'm in District 7, so it's race between Kweisi Mfume and Kim Klacik. ~~There are two other independent candidates, Amber Ivey and Gary Schuman.
 No offense to either of the independents, but I've never heard their names come up until I started doing more research for this.
-And in the case of Schuman, there's not a lot to go on.
+And in the case of Schuman, there's not a lot to go on.~~ **Edit**: Neither of these people ended up on the actual ballot.
+Ivey is planning a run in 2022, so she may be someone to keep an eye on for the future.

-If I felt more confidence it wouldn't be a vote tossed into the void, I'd suggest considering Ivey.
+~~If I felt more confidence it wouldn't be a vote tossed into the void, I'd suggest considering Ivey.
 She looks to have a decent professional background beneath her, working in private industry before transitioning to the public and non-profit sectors as a data and policy analyst.
 Definitely not the worst kind of person to have in Congress.
-Also, she's not old.
+Also, she's not old.~~

-I don't say this to come across as ageist.
-I'm just pretty over the gerontocracy we're currently in.
+~~I don't say this to come across as ageist.~~ I'm just pretty over the gerontocracy we're currently in.
 Representative terms are only two years in theory, but I'm not about to elect anyone in their 70s unless their politics are radical.
 Sadly, Mfume's do not appear to be, at least by current standards.